Chart Color Schemes

 Population

-Population growth drivers in New Norfolk are above average based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in New Norfolk are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-New Norfolk's population, according to AreaSearch's analysis, is approximately 7,797 as of November 2025.
-This figure represents an increase of 504 people since the 2021 Census, which reported a population of 7,293.
-The change can be inferred from the estimated resident population of 7,649 in June 2024 and an additional 332 validated new addresses since the Census date.
-This results in a population density ratio of 123 persons per square kilometer, indicating significant space per person and potential room for further development.
-New Norfolk's growth rate of 6.9% since the 2021 census exceeded that of the SA3 area (2.3%) and the SA4 region, positioning it as a growth leader in the region.
-Interstate migration contributed approximately 79.3% of overall population gains during recent periods, although all factors including overseas migration and natural growth were positive contributors.
+New Norfolk's population, as of February 2026, is approximately 7,800.
+This figure represents an increase of 507 people, a 7.0% rise from the 2021 Census which reported a population of 7,293.
+The change was inferred from the estimated resident population of 7,649 in June 2024 and the addition of 335 validated new addresses since the Census date.
+This results in a population density ratio of 123 persons per square kilometer.
+New Norfolk's growth rate exceeded that of its SA3 area (2.4%) and SA4 region, making it a growth leader.
+Interstate migration contributed approximately 79.3% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, Tasmania State Government's Regional/LGA projections are adopted with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Future population trends suggest an increase just below the median of Australian statistical areas, with the area expected to grow by 769 persons to reach approximately 8,566 by 2041 based on the latest annual ERP population numbers, reflecting a total increase of 8.0% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth by age group post-2032, Tasmania State Government's Regional/LGA projections are adopted, released in 2022 with a base year of 2021.
+Future population trends suggest an increase just below the Australian median statistical area average.
+By 2041, New Norfolk is expected to grow by 769 persons, reflecting a total increase of 7.9% over the 17-year period.

 Frequently Asked Questions - Population